-Looking for new overbed tables for your healthcare facility?
-There’s more to these little bed trays than you may think!
-From the shape of the base to the weight capacity, options vary based on the application for which the table will be used.
+Does your healthcare facility need new overbed tables?
+There’s more to these little bed trays than you may think.
+From the shape of the base to the weight capacity, options vary based on the application for which you will use the overbed table.
 Here’s what you need to know.

 Senior living and home health overbed tables are light duty and designed without any bells or whistles.
-The benefit to this type of overbed table is that they are the most inexpensive option; however, be aware that they are designed to be used with a regular bed, not a hospital bed.
+This type of overbed table is the most inexpensive option.
+However, be aware that they are designed for use with a regular bed, not a hospital bed.
 Most of these tables are adjustable in height but do not have much additional functionality.
-Color options are limited.
+Color options are also limited.

-Tip: Senior living overbed tables usually do not include any accessories, so make sure your patients do not require any special features if you’re thinking of this option.
+Tip: Senior living overbed tables usually do not include accessories, so make sure your patients do not require special features if you’re thinking of this option.

 Inpatient Overbed Tables